Wilfred von Oven

-Wilfred von Oven (4 May 1912 – 13 June 2008) was a German journalist, publicist and civil servant who served as the Press Adjutant of Propaganda Minister Joseph Goebbels between 1943 and the German capitulation in 1945.
+Wilfred von Oven (4 May 1912 – 13 June 2008) was a German-Bolivian journalist, publicist and civil servant who served as the Press Adjutant of Nazi Propaganda Minister Joseph Goebbels between 1943 and the German capitulation in 1945.

 Biography

-Wilfred von Oven was born in La Paz, Bolivia to German parents, the father's side having a strong military tradition.
-His father fell in Flanders in 1917: two uncles held high rank in the German Army, and of these Ernst von Oven (1859-1945) was the highest ranking German officer in the field at the Armistice and subsequently reported directly to the Minister of Defence.
-Both helped form Freikorps to combat communism and the revolutionary movement in Germany.
+Wilfred von Oven was born in La Paz, Bolivia to German parents Kurd Alfred Wolfgang von Oven (1875–1917) and his wife Elisabeth "Elsbeth", née Seiler (1878–1966), the father's side having a military tradition.
+He had three siblings.

+Several relatives held high rank in the German Army: distant uncle honorary General of the Infantry Ernst Friedrich Otto von Oven (1859–1945) was the highest ranking German officer in the field at the Armistice and subsequently reported directly to the Minister of Defence.
+His uncle honorary Major General Georg Karl Alfred von Oven (1868–1938) commanded two regiments and the 5.
+Garde-Infanterie-Brigade in WWI.
+Both generals were awarded the Pour le Mérite helped form Freikorps paramilitaries to combat sparticists and communists of the Bavarian Soviet Republic in 1919.

+His father had moved to Bolivia and was head of the company E. & W. Hardt in La Paz.
+In 1914, the family returned to their German homeland and Kurd von Oven volunteered for the Imperial German Army and served as an interpreter.
+He was KIA on 18 June 1917 near Selvigny/Cambrai, France.

-Wilfred von Oven joined the SA and National Socialist German Workers Party on 1 May 1931, but resigned from both exactly one year later in protest at the shift of Nazism further to the right (the "Stennes Revolt").
-Oven was interested in journalism and served with the Legion Condor in Spain as a war correspondent.
-After obtaining an Army commission in 1939 he served with the Propaganda Ministry as a war correspondent reporting from the fronts in Poland and the Soviet Union during the Second World War.
+Wilfred von Oven joined the NSDAP and its paramilitary wing, the SA, on 1 May 1931, but resigned from both exactly one year later in protest at the shift of Nazism further to the right (the "Stennes Revolt").
+Oven was interested in journalism and served with the Nazis' Legion Condor in Spain as a war correspondent.
+After obtaining an Army commission in 1939 he served with the Propaganda Ministry as a war correspondent at the fronts in Poland and the Soviet Union during the Second World War.
 In 1943, with the rank of Lieutenant, the OKW appointed him as Goebbels' Press adjutant, which he remained until the end of the war.